rorymiller/referees-rebuttal-2/draft2.md

-It is this improvement in precision that allows accurate reporting of troponin results at values in the range 5 to 80 ug/L. As a consequence we expect that the new assay will have better performance in identifying low risk patients, while also improving the detection of (otherwise missed) NSTEMI cases.
+It is this improvement in precision that allows accurate reporting of troponin results at values in the range 5 to 80 ug/L. As a consequence we expect that the new assay will have better performance in identifying low-risk patients, while also improving the detection of (otherwise missed) NSTEMI cases.

 In this study we will collect samples that will be stored and used to further validate the new assay.
-If a sample comparison, and the usual other laboratory evaluations, confirms acceptable analytical performance for the new assay AND if the assay is available and registered for use in New Zealand consideration will be made to switching to the improved assay in the clinics.
+If a sample comparison, and the usual other laboratory evaluations, confirms acceptable analytical performance for the new assay AND if the assay is available and registered for use in New Zealand, consideration will be made to switching to the improved assay in the clinics.

 Before the newer higher sensitive point-of-care assay is used in a